Skip to main content

 If you want to start developing on Trubudget, you need to setup the application locally.
 This guide tells you how to start the blockchain, start the API, load up some test data and start the frontend.

 This is the fastest way you can run all services needed for development.
-Everything is started in one command:
+If you are starting application for the first time run bash scripts/initial-config.sh to setup .env files and install npm packages in all project folders.
+Then everything could be started in one command:

 1. in root directory execute: bash scripts/development/start-dev.sh --slim or bash scripts/development/start-dev.sh --full